ricard-alcaraz/webpage/src/content/blog/2025-09-03-whyfind-hack-the-box.md

 ```cmd
 C/Users/Ernes/AppData/Local/Microsoft/Edge/User Data/Default/History
 ```
-And now we can just follow the timeline of events.
+And now we can just follow the timeline of events at the table `urls` of the `History` database.

 <details>
   <summary>Click to reveal the answer</summary>